 Milan is the Italian shopping capital, and the main fashion and luxury brands have their headquarters here.
 To immerse yourself in the glamorous atmosphere of high fashion head to via Montenapoleone, via della Spiga, and Vittorio Emanuele II Gallery.
 If you are a fashion addict, don’t miss a thematic tour leading you to discover the most popular brands.

 Italy and Switzerland itinerary: Day 3 – Como Lake

-Choose Varenna for a romantic day-trip!
-You can reach it in 1h15 by train from Milan and it offers one of the best views of the Lake thanks to its location.
+Choose Varenna for a romantic day trip!
+You can reach it at 1h15 by train from Milan, and it offers one of the best views of the Lake thanks to its location.

 What you cannot miss:

 - Villa Monastero: its charming garden is one of the most visited places in Varenna

 - Church of S. Giorgio: Varenna’s main church was founded in 1313, and it is full of works of art

 - Vezio Castle: it is a medieval fortress located on top of a promontory overlooking the lake